Nannie Jamieson: Early life and education

+Career

 In 1921 Jamieson performed Elgar's Pastourelle for Violin, which won her a medal at the Edinburgh Music Festival.
 Jamieson, with her sister Hilda and the pianist Isobel Armour, made early performances and broadcasts in the 1920s, with the Tunic Trio, also called the Children's Trio, as they gave weekly performances on the Scottish Children's Hour programmes.

 Her first concerto performance was with the Edinburgh Amateur Orchestral Society, when she played Max Bruch's violin concerto.
 The orchestra was conducted by Mr. Paul Della Torre.

 In 1926 she travelled to Germany with her sister, at the recommendation of Donald Tovey who was a neighbour and friend, to study with Josef Wolfsthal and later Carl Flesch at the Hochschule für Musik in Berlin.
 Alma Moodie made the final arrangements for her studies abroad and Jamieson stayed in Germany for ten years.
 Also studying with Flesch at the time was Max Rostal and Jamieson facilitated his departure from Germany in 1934, owing to the rising tensions in Germany.
 Rostal became a British subject in August 1946.
 In return for lessons in English, Rostal gave Jamieson violin and chamber music lessons.
 She returned to Scotland at various times in the 1930s to perform in concerts and broadcasts with the Beredin Quartet which she had formed from students from 'Ber'lin and 'Edin'burgh, hence the name.
 The piano quartet comprised Nannie Jamieson on first violin, German violinist Berta Volmer on second violin, the Dutch violist Gert Berlage on viola and Hilda Jamieson on cello.
 Jamieson led the Beredin Quartet for four years.
 She performed with the Joan Singleton Trio at this time as well; Joan on piano and Jamieson's sister Hilda on cello.
 The trio also broadcast on the Scottish Regional Programmes.

 The Beredin Quartet performed in Holland in March 1933, touring The Hague, playing at the Pulchri Studio Doetinchem, and Amsterdam.

 In Berlin, Jamieson was a member of a quartet led by Alma Moodie and it was Moodie who helped Jamieson gain her first teaching post in Devon.
 In 1936 Jamieson went to Dartington Hall in Devon, where she taught violin at the new school Foxhole, and later in the music department which was being developed by Hans Oppenheim.

-At Dartington she formed a trio with the Scottish pianist Ronald Kinloch Anderson (Anderson was replaced by the Canadian pianist Ross Pratt in 1957) and the cellist Muriel Taylor.
+At Dartington she formed a trio with the Scottish pianistRonald Kinloch Anderson (Anderson was replaced by the Canadian pianist Ross Pratt in 1957) and the cellist Muriel Taylor.
 Robert Masters later joined the group and it was at this point that Jamieson switched to the viola.
 The Robert Masters Piano Quartet was founded in 1939.
 With the Robert Masters quartet, Jamieson performed throughout the world for over twenty-five years.